oscarHDC/ReactBookList/README.md

 This is my very first written code with react, nothing interesting to see here.
-In this little project I have learned a buch of things
+In this little project I have learned a bunch of things

     - React Fundamentals
     - Setting-up react project